 The Design Review Board shall comprise of at least four members agreed by the Council and the developer and shall include persons qualified in the following professions:

-- landscape architect
+- i. landscape architect

-- architect
+- ii. architect

-- resource management planner
+- iii. resource management planner

-- urban designer
+- iv. urban designer

 When assessing the design of any building the Design Review Board shall be guided by the Mount Cardrona Station Design Guidelines dated September 2008.